 “EEEK!
 Everyone is joining a homeschool co-op.
 My homeschoolers are going to miss out and be behind if we don’t join!”

-“If we don’t go to that homeschool meet up this week, I’ll feel left out…”
+“If we don’t go to that meet-up this week, my kid will feel left out…”

 Shiny Object Syndrome are things that grab your attention and make you feel like you’re missing out.